 The product LID uniquely identifies a product within the PDS4 domain, but it does not reveal the storage format; that information can be found in the label content.
 In the MESSENGER RS RDA, format may also be inferred from the file name extension.

 Tabular files (".tab" extension) exist in the calibration collection.
 All tabular files are filled with ASCII characters.
 Some are formatted for direct reading into data base management systems.
 They consist of data fields which are defined by position alone; each record has the same fields in exactly the same locations as its predecessor within a single table.
 Character fields may optionally be enclosed in double quotation marks ("); if so, they are padded with spaces to keep quotation marks in the same position in successive records.
 Values are left justified in character fields and right justified in numeric fields.
-The records in tabular files have fixed length, and the last two bytes of each record contain the ASCII carriage return and line feed characters.
+The records in tabular files have fixed length, and the last two bytes of each record contain the ASCII Carriage-Return and Line-Feed characters.
 A single tabular file may contain more than one table, in which case the specifications for the tables may differ.

 Comma separated value (CSV) files (".csv" extension) exist in the calibration collection.
 All CSV files are filled with ASCII characters.
 Some are formatted for direct reading into database management systems.
 They consist of data fields which are separated by commas.
 Character fields may also be enclosed by pairs of double quotation marks ("); a comma within a pair of double quotes is taken to be part of the field value rather than a field delimiter.
 The records in CSV files generally have variable length.
-The last two bytes of each record contain the ASCII carriage return and line feed characters.
+The last two bytes of each record contain the ASCII Carriage-Return and Line-Feed characters.
 A single CSV file may contain more than one delimited table, in which case the specifications for the tables may differ.

 Text files (".txt" extension) exist in the calibration and document collections.
 All text files are filled with 7-bit ASCII characters, but there is no specific structure.
-The last two bytes of each record contain the ASCII carriage return and line feed characters.
+The last two bytes of each record contain the ASCII Carriage-Return and Line-Feed characters.
 A single text file may contain more than one text digital object, in which case the specifications for the text objects may differ.

 Portable document format (PDF) files (".pdf" extension) exist in the document collection.
 PDF files are encoded byte streams in a format developed by Adobe Systems.
 The Adobe proprietary format was released as an open standard in 2008 (ISO 32000-1:2008).
 The PDF/A-1a (preferred) and PDF/A-1b versions are especially suitable for archiving since they embed all fonts and disallow encryption (ISO 19005-1); no other PDF versions are allowed in PDS4.